 What is a good user experience?
 A broad definition among the hundreds of right answers would be that it's a user-centered experience that meets users' needs in the precise context that they use a product or service.

-In many ways, the UX Designer has taken over the business role once played by PR and Marketing agencies (yes, before the internet).
-What’s more, they have transformed it into some much more cohesive, and on a very different playing field where the customer—or user—calls the shots.
+UX Designers or sometimes identified as UI/UX designers (User Interface and User Experience) have taken over the business role once played by PR and Marketing agencies (yes, before the internet).
+What's more, they have transformed it into some much more cohesive, and on a very different playing field where the customer—or user—calls the shots.

 To see what I mean, check out a few of the things they do: